-Rose Park Psychology is excited to offer couples counseling utilizing the world-renowned Gottman Method for Couples Counselling, which is an evidenced based approach to helping couples repair, rebuild, and rejuvenate their relationships.
-The Gottman Method was developed by Drs John and Julie Gottman in Seattle, WA (USA) and is based on 40 years of research examining characteristics of successful relationships.
+Jill Wiltshire’s approach to relationship counselling is influenced by the Gottman Method for Couples Counselling, which is an evidenced based approach to helping couples repair, rebuild, and rejuvenate their relationships.
+The Gottman Method Couples Therapy was developed by Drs John and Julie Gottman in Seattle, WA (USA) and is based on 40 years of research examining characteristics of successful relationships.
 Their research followed more than 3500 couples.
 It taught them to predict with great accuracy (over 94%) whether a marriage would survive or have ended after 6 years.
 This research informed the theory of relationship functioning which underpins the Gottman Method.

 The Theory Behind the Gottman Method

 This approach to couples counselling focuses on assisting couples with increasing their understanding of how their relationship is functioning through examination of the relationship’s development since its inception, exploring what is working and what is not, and providing the necessary skills to make the desired changes to increase the overall quality of the relationship.
 The Gottman Method sees a healthy relationship as being represented by 9 levels:

 - Build love maps